TimGrt/ansible-windows-workshop/docs/windows-automation/windows-winrm.md

-# 7 - Configure WinRM on target host
+# Configure WinRM on target host

 This section guides you through the initial process of configuring WinRM and adding a user that Ansible playbooks will operate with on the windows host you want to automate.
+It is the first step when automating Windows hosts with Ansible!

+!!! tip
+    Depending on your demo environment or target host this might not be necessary, as WinRM is already configured.

 ## Preparation